JosephRivera1/chestxrayclassification/README.md

 ![image](https://user-images.githubusercontent.com/48141934/156086881-d291ac70-972c-458f-b7b6-c00eff356981.png)

-Replace the setup function and metric function with ours, as seen above
+Point your setup function and metric function to our code as seen above.

 create a table of hyperparameters as shown, you should have:
-_miniBatchSize
+_miniBatchSize,
-numEpochs
+numEpochs,
-augmentation
+augmentation,
-transformFunction
+transformFunction,
-network
+network,
-inputNormalization
+inputNormalization,
-myInitialLearnRate_
+_ and _myInitialLearnRate_
 You should now be able to recreate our experiments!